Dizay1957/Tech_interviewer/README.md

 - **Button Navigation**: Use Previous/Next buttons for precise navigation
 - **Answer Toggle**: Click "Show Answer" to reveal the solution, "Hide Answer" to conceal it
 - **Question Counter**: See your progress with the current question number

+### Chatbot Features

+- **Ask Questions**: Get help with any technical interview topic
+- **Category Navigation**: Ask the chatbot to navigate to specific categories (e.g., "Show me web development questions")
+- **Explanations**: Get detailed explanations and coding tips
+- **Available Everywhere**: Access the chatbot from any page via the floating button

 ## Contributing